-I am delighted to present Powys County Council's Corporate Improvement Plan 2016/2019 which sets out our priorities and aspirations for the coming year.
+I am delighted to present Powys County Council's corporate plan 2016/2019 which sets out our priorities and aspirations for the coming year.

-A s you will know public services and local government in particular are under greater financial pressure than ever before.
+As you will know public services and local government in particular are under greater financial pressure than ever before.
 Against that backdrop it is absolutely essential that we have a clear view about what we want to achieve.